acheul/poptree/README.md

 # poptree
-Make family trees with Graphviz (on python)
+Visualize family trees from historical data set with Graphviz (on python)

 ### To execute:
 ```